wearetriple/web-defaults/data.md

 # 📡 Data
 The application you are building will transform data to a user interface using a framework like React or Svelte.
-Meaning you will retrieve data from one or more sources like an API, state management library or query params.
+Meaning, you will retrieve data from one or more sources like an API, state management library, or query params.
 It forms a layer over your application where your code knows how to form that layer into a workable UI.

 Examples where a layer of data can exist:
-- In a component also known as component state and accessed using hooks in React or a variable in Svelte.
+- In a component, also known as component state and accessed using hooks in React or a variable in Svelte.
-- On a server also known as server state and accessed using an API.
+- On a server, also known as server state and accessed using an API.
-- In route parameters also known as URL state and accessed using Location Browser API.
+- In route parameters, also known as URL state and accessed using the Location Browser API.

 Two keywords that are important in a data layer:
-- __Store__: Where data is stored, for example a Firebase Database, indexedDB, localStore, React Query, Apollo Client Cache, Redux Store, etc.
+- __Store__: Where data is stored, for example, a Firebase Database, indexedDB, localStore, React Query, Apollo Client Cache, Redux Store, etc.
-- __State__: A snapshot of the store in a point of time representing the current state of the store.
+- __State__: A snapshot of the store at a point in time representing the current state of the store.

 ## Index
 - [What is a global store?](#what-is-a-global-store)